Mumbai — overview

-Mumbai is located on the western coast of India on the Arabian Sea.
-It is India’s largest city by population and its primary commercial and financial centre.
-The city’s built identity combines 19th-century British colonial architecture in South Mumbai — concentrated around the Fort area and the waterfront — with the dense residential neighbourhoods of its inner city and the modern business districts further north.
+Mumbai is India’s largest city by population and its primary commercial and financial center.
+The city’s built identity combines 19th-century British colonial architecture in South Mumbai with the dense residential neighborhoods of its inner city and the modern business districts further north.

 Gateway of India